Go Back

 • Pro Tip: For deeper flavor, make the pozole a day ahead—the broth tastes even better after resting overnight!

-Keyword Pozole, Pozole Verde
+Keyword green pozole, Pozole Verde